babolForFun/PYTHON-renameListfile/README.md

 # PYTHON-renameListfile
 Python script to rename all the file adding timestamp as prefix.
-Usefull if you have to merge library of photo files with the same name.
+Useful if you have to merge library of photo files with the same name.

 ### Version
 1.0.0